City of Groveport Capital Improvement Program (CIP)

 2022 Alley Drainage Improvement Project: Hickory Alley Storm Sewer

 Bid proposals were received and opened on Friday, February 11, 2022 for this project.
 The contract was awarded to Boss Excavating and Grading, Inc. of Columbus, Ohio.
-The work will begin around the week of July 18, 2022, and is expected to be completed by the end of September, 2022.
-The project includes removal of existing pavements, drainage structures and pipe along the alley-ways, and placement of approximately 1,060 lineal feet of storm sewer pipe, ranging from 4-inch diameter underdrain, to 15-inch, 18-inch, up to 48-inch diameter.
+The work will begin around the week of July 18, 2022, and was completed by the end of October, 2022.
+The project included removal of existing pavements, drainage structures and pipe along the alley-ways, and placement of approximately 1,060 lineal feet of storm sewer pipe, ranging from 4-inch diameter underdrain, to 15-inch, 18-inch, up to 48-inch diameter.
 Placement of approximately 13 storm structures; mill and reconstruction of alley pavements requiring the placement of approximately 25 cubic yards of asphalt pavement, and 330 square yards of concrete pavement along with other miscellaneous work.

 Annual Street Maintenance Program

-The 2023 Street Maintenance Program is in the Final Engineering phase for this year's improvements.
+The 2023 Street Maintenance Program was advertised and Proposals were received on March 23, 2023.
+Strawser Paving Company has been awarded the contract for this year's street program.
 Work activities will include pavement repairs, curb repairs, curb ramp repairs and resurfacing on various streets.
-The project will go out for bid in the spring, with all work to be completed by late fall this year.
-More details will follow as they become available.
+The project is scheduled to begin on or around May 22, 2023, with all work to be completed by late fall this year.
+The following streets will be included in this year's program:

 Briar Grove Drive - off of Grove Point Drive.